B.C. school principal, district apologize after blackface yearbook photo surfaces

-A Langley, B.C. high school principal is apologizing after a 13-year-old yearbook photo emerged of him in blackface.
+A high school principal in Langley, B.C., has apologized after a 13-year-old yearbook photo emerged of him in blackface.

 The photo, which was posted to the Instagram account Black Vancouver, shows current Langley Fine Arts School principal Jon Bonnar, who was vice-principal at the time, in blackface as a part of a 2007 Halloween costume.

-In a letter penned Thursday, Bonnar said that he and the then-principal of the school had dressed up as one another for the costume.
+In a letter penned Thursday, Bonnar said that he and the principal at the time had dressed up as one another for the costume.

-The principal, who is Black, painted his face white.
+The principal at the time, who is Black, painted his face white.
 Both men are wearing curly wigs.

 “This happened and it never should have.
 It was wrong.
 I understand how offensive it is to appear in blackface, and how it diminishes and demeans members of the Black community,” wrote Bonnar.